Sunil Dharod and Harshad Dharod own multiple franchise restaurants in the U.S. as well as thousands of apartments.

 And the people are what make it all possible.
 All of us know how much we care, he says.
 It is important for us what happens to them; it is important for us how their lives go.

-We spent weeks in Houston, including taking and distributing supplies to helping with clean-up after Hurricane Harvey devastated Houston.
+We spent weeks in Houston, including taking and distributing supplies and helping with clean-up after Hurricane Harvey devastated Houston.

 Sunil’s passion is philanthropy, especially feeding the hungry.
 Sunil says he survived on wheat tortillas and raw onions before moving to the U.S. There are many hungry people in India, he says.